 Shey Gompa and Inner Dolpo

-- Shey Gompa and Crystal Mountain
+- Trek to the remote Shey Gompa and Crystal Mountain

 Is this holiday for you?

 This trekking holiday into the restricted Inner Dolpo offers a variety of trekking conditions from maintained trails well trodden by local people to lesser used routes over shale and scree.
-With a combination of a number of longish trekking days, several high pass crossings, and the negotiation of the steep gorges of the upper Phoksumdo and Tarap valleys, this holiday is tougher than the Annapurna Circuit and we have placed it at the highest level of our DEMANDING grade.
-A reasonable level of fitness is required for this trip and it is recommended that this is not your first experience of trekking above 4,000 metres (13,000 feet).
+With a combination of a number of longish trekking days, several high pass crossings, and the negotiation of the steep gorges of the upper Phoksumdo and Tarap valleys, this holiday is tougher than the Annapurna Circuit and we have placed it at the highest level of our blue grade.
+A reasonable level of fitness is required for this trip and it is recommended that this is not your first experience of trekking above 4,000 metres.